Shumpei-Kikuta/NeuralNetworkCoding/README.md

 # ai_specialization_course
-Studying AI specialization course on Coursera
+Studying AI specialization course on Coursera.
+Here is the code I pragramed based on the class by myself.